bukalapak/snowboard/README.md

 $ snowboard mock API.apib OTHER.apib
 ```

-#### Mock Server Authentication
+### Mock Server Authentication

-Mock server supports various authentication, you can enable that by passing a configuration file using flag `-c`, like:
+The mock server supports various authentication, you can enable that by passing a configuration file using flag `-c`, like:

 ```
 $ snowboard mock -c config.yaml API.apib